SirSplat/dvdrental/README.md

     While [sqitch](https://sqitch.org/) is executing you should see in your [Docker Desktop](https://www.docker.com/products/docker-desktop/) something like this, see [here](./migrations/sqitch-screenshot.png) or if using docker [cli](https://docs.docker.com/engine/reference/commandline/cli/), see [here](./migrations/sqitch-docker-ps-screenshot.png).

-Now you have the [DVDRental sample PostgreSQL database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) as it was designed (the good and the bad).
+Now you have the [DVDRental sample PostgreSQL database](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) as it was designed (the good and the bad) but better due to using sqitch and having pgTAP tests.

+# Whats coming next (in no particular order)
+* Well I guess data integrity tests (but this requiers pgtapme work)
+* Correct everything that is wrong with the original design ** Identify what is incorrect, outdated or just doesn't conform with best practices ** Develop test scripts
+** Develop migrations
+** Rince and Repeat!

 # Copyright and License
 [MIT License](./LICENSE)